danielpclark/MightyString/README.md

  *Have Array and String interchangable.
 Same errors, same results.*

 > NOTES: Implementing the flatten and join methods on String breaks functionality within Rails and Rubygems.
 Future additions will be separated into the MightyString module itself.
-Although a brilliant idea may indeed resolve this.
+MightyString will become it's own String Object with full Array functionality.
+Separating out from String is the wisest path... even though Python can do it... :-/